mdeblaauw/lightSwitcherModel/README.md

 password=<password>
 ```

+The `main_mongo.py` script runs experiments using MongoDB Atlas.
+So, you should run this when you use MongoDB Atlas.

+Whenever you do not use MongoDB, the experimental results are stored locally in the `experiment_results`.
+You do need to run the `main.py` to do this.

+#### Install Python requirements
 Make a new venv and install requirements from `requirements.txt`.
 Make sure that the Pytorch version in `requirements.txt` is compatible with your CUDA version if you want to use GPU(s).

 ### Data